Hiran03/Molecular_Dynamics/README.md

 Our objective encompasses conducting a tensile test under a constant strain rate through molecular dynamics simulation using LAMMPS, generating stress-strain plots for hydrated PVA.

+Model - PVA is a linear polymer with the formula [CH2CH(OH)]n.
+Using Materials Studio 2020, polymeric chains of length n were constructed.
+Packmol facilitated the packing of 20 such chains along with 35% (by weight) of water molecule

+**File Specifications**

+1. report - A detailed report of the entire project.
+2. settings - Conntains all the ForceField parameters
+3. Big35.data - Lammps data file specifying the coordinates of each atom in the system read from the PDB file generated earlier.
+4. Big#5.inp - Lammps input file to perform equilibration and tensile test.
+THe outputs will be saved as a log file.